Please note the dates for this course: 28 February – 20 March 2022 for self-paced study, March 21 – 23, 2022 for the 3 live days.

-The course consists of a mix between self-paced study and live in-person meetings:
+The Remote PEM Course consists of a mix between self-paced study and live online meetings:

 PART 1) 21.5 hours of pre-recorded lectures.
-Participants will receive access to the lecture videos for 6 weeks (3 weeks prior to and 3 weeks after the live classes) to go through them at their own pace.
-It is highly recommended that participants have finished watching the lectures before the live meetings, which are devoted to questions and Stata practicals.
+Participants will receive access to the lecture videos for three weeks prior to the course to go through them at their own pace.
+Note while the videos continue to be accessible for an additional three weeks starting from the live classes, it is vital that participants have finished watching the lectures before the live meetings, which are devoted to questions and Stata practical.
 Extended access to the videos after the end of the course is meant to be used for a second listening in order to revise/review/deepen/refresh specific (or all) topics.

 - Introduction to the Course

 - Research Design, the Evaluation Problem & overview of Analytical Challenges